Sinclair81/LOGO-HomeKit-Bridge/README.md

 __Infos:__

+- Reset bridge after pairing, to announce all Accessories!
 - Limits: 10 LOGOs each with 30 Accessories and 10 Sensors
 - HomeKit name length limit is 15 characters!
 - The connection on the underside of the MKR ETH Shield from the ETH_INT pad to pin 3 must be made by yourself!
 Without it, the Ethernet connection will not work!